NSVS 14256825: period variation and orbital stability analysis of two possible substellar companions: Data acquisition

-The \textit{TESS} light curve (LC) in Fig.~\ref{fig:sbf_LC} was plotted with normalized SAP fluxes of the best quality (quality flag zero) data points, using the Lightkurve Python package for Kepler and \textit{TESS} data analysis \citet{Lightkurve}, from which we generated a phased-folded and binned light curve (FBLC) for each timeseries segment (Fig.~\ref{fig:sbf_FBLCs}).
+The TESS LC in Fig.~\ref{fig:sbf_LC} was plotted with normalized SAP fluxes of the best quality (quality flag zero) data points using the Lightkurve Python package for Kepler and TESS data analysis \citet{Lightkurve}, from which we generated a phased-folded and binned LC (FBLC) for each time series segment (Fig.~\ref{fig:sbf_FBLCs}).
 Employing a modified Kwee–Van Woerden \citep{Deeg2020} method for eclipse minimum timing with reliable error estimates, one primary TOM was calculated from each FBLC following the process of TOM determination described in \citet{Zervas2024ApJ}.
 All the HJD times were transformed into TDB-based BJD ones by using the publicly available code of \cite{2010PASP..122..935E}.

-A total of 312 TOMs were used in the ETV analysis (Table~\ref{tab:long}), excluding low precision timings and using only the timings with errors smaller than $\sim$17sec (0.0002 d).
-Consistent with previous data categorizations \citep{Beuermann2012A, Nasiroglu2017, Pulley2022} we established two datasets.
-The first one includes the less precise NSVS and All Sky Automated Survey (ASAS) data offering a broader time frame from 1999 to 2024 (dataset A), while the second one with 307 TOMs excludes these data narrowing down the analysis to the years 2007-2024 (dataset B).
+A total of 312 TOMs were used in the ETV analysis (Table~\ref{tab:long}), excluding low-precision timings and using only the timings with errors smaller than $\sim$17sec (0.0002 d).
+Consistent with previous data categorizations \citep{Beuermann2012A, Nasiroglu2017, Pulley2022}, we established two datasets.
+The first one includes the less precise NSVS and All Sky Automated Survey (ASAS) data, offering a broader time frame from 1999 to 2024 (dataset A), while the second one with 307 TOMs excludes these data, narrowing down the analysis to the years 2007 to 2024 (dataset B).
 Using the linear part of ephemeris from \citet{Pulley2022},